WJBO

-WJBO (1150 kHz) is a commercial AM radio station in Baton Rouge, Louisiana, calling itself "WJBO Newsradio 1150 AM & 98.7 FM."
-It carries a news/talk format and is owned by iHeartMedia, Inc. The studios are on Hilton Avenue, east of downtown Baton Rouge.
+WJBO (1150 AM) is a commercial radio station in Baton Rouge, Louisiana, calling itself "WJBO Newsradio 1150 AM & 98.7 FM."
+It carries a talk format and is owned by iHeartMedia, Inc. The studios are on Hilton Avenue, east of downtown Baton Rouge.

 By day, WJBO is powered at 15,000 watts.
 But at night, to avoid interfering with other stations on 1150 AM, it reduces power to 5,000 watts.
 It uses a directional antenna with a four-tower array.
 The transmitter site is on Rosedale Road (Louisiana Highway 76) in Port Allen.
 Programming is also heard on 250-watt FM translator K254DM at 98.7 MHz.

-Programming

-Weekday programming on WJBO begins with the regionally syndicated morning show Walton & Johnson, with Steve Johnson and Kenny Webster.
-That's followed by The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Michael Berry Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

-Weekends feature specialty shows on money, health, gardening, technology and the law., as well as repeats of weekday programs.
-Weekend programs include The Kim Komando Show, Armstrong & Getty, The Weekend with Michael Brown, Bill Handel on the Law and Sunday Nights with Bill Cunningham.
-Most hours begin with an update from Fox News Radio.